Ranges General Rules Size Ranges Date Ranges Time Ranges Exclusion Ranges Owner Ranges Description Ranges

 |Scroll Prev Top Next More|

-Most internal commands which accept wild cards also allow size, date, time, exclusion, and description ranges to further define the files that you wish to work with.
+Most internal commands which accept wild cards also allow size, date, time, exclusion, description, and owner ranges to further define the files that you wish to work with.
 TCC will examine each file's properties to determine whether or not the file meets the range criteria that you have specified.

 A size, date, time, or exclusion range specification begins with the switch character /, followed by a left square bracket [ and a character that specifies the range type: s for size range, d for date range, t for time range, or ! for exclusion range.
 The s, d, or t is followed by a start value, and an optional comma and end value.
 The range ends with a right square bracket ].
 For example, to select files between 100 and 200 bytes long you could use the range /[s100,200].

 A description range begins with /I. See Description Ranges for the full syntax.